project

 Technology

 Adding a suitable adsorbent to the RO concentrate stream bonds PFAS to a solid.
 These adsorbents may work better without competition from other organic matter and/or at higher concentrations of PFAS.
 This can be achieved with ultrafiltration (UF) and (capillary) nanofiltration (NF) membranes, respectively.
 In addition to this combination of membrane technologies, foam fractionation could also be used to improve adsorbent performance.
 Incineration (given the current state of the art) may be a way to treat the waste stream, i.e. the loaded adsorbent and/or foam.
-A more innovative approach involves research looking at the desorption/regeneration of loaded adsorbents (for example with innovative extraction) and the complete degradation of PFAS (for example with supercritical gasification).
+A more innovative approach involves research looking at the desorption/regeneration of loaded adsorbents (for example with innovative extraction).

 Challenge